 Nainan has collected video testimonials from many famous guests, including Barack Obama and Steve Wozniak, to improve his credibility and help further his career.
 Check out his testimonial video below:

-- -EVERYONE (regardless of industry) can benefit from a testimonial video!
+- EVERYONE can benefit from a testimonial video (regardless of industry)!

 Nahamani.org offers digital communication services to small businesses, non-profit organisations and startups.
 When asked about testimonial videos, Nahamani Yisrael, the company’s founder, said: